How to recover from emotional trauma How to recover from emotional trauma

 3. Signs and Symptoms of an Emotional Trauma

-Trauma symptoms may last for months to years and gradually fade as you process the event and thoughts.
+Trauma symptoms3 may last for months to years and gradually fade as you process the event and thoughts.
 It does not mean that you will not revisit your past experiences, although you won’t be as bothered as before by those memories.

 Recovery from emotional trauma is possible, but only when you make up your mind.
 Processing the emotions in your journey can be the start.
 Remember, healing comes from the inside.